-The author recently presented the theory for accommodation gain (AG) for presbyopia eyes via lens reshaping and lens anterior shift and the increase of the space between the ciliary body and lens (SCL) and mobility of the posterior vitreal zonules (PVZ) [9,10].
-However, the relation between AG and the temperature rise or softening efficacy (Seff) of of the scleral tissue after a thermal laser leading to these PVZ and SCL changes is not yet explored.
+The author recently presented the theory for accommodation gain (AG) for presbyopic eyes via lens reshaping and lens anterior shift.
+This AG is also proportional to the increase of the space between the ciliary body and lens (SCL) and mobility of the posterior vitreous zonules (PVZ) [9,10].
+However, the relation between AG and the temperature rise or softening efficacy of the scleral tissue after a thermal laser leading to these PVZ and SCL changes is not yet explored.
+We note taht the CPV

 We have recently developed a thermal modeling for corneal collagen shrinkage for a new procedure called corneal photovitrification (CPV) for vision improvement of age-related macular degeneration (AMD) eyes, by reduced hydration and increase modulus of the treated corneal stroma [10,11].
 The above thermal model was also extended for the calculation of scleral softening efficacy which depends on a rate equation for thermal heated tissue, and a rate coefficient given by an Arrhenius formula defined by the temperature rise T(z,t) of the treated tissue [8].
+However, the laser heating area for CPV is on the cornea, whereas it is on the scleral tissue behind the limbus for the LSS procedure.

-The objective of the present article is to further calculate the scleral softening "volume" efficacy (SVE) for the accommodative gain of presbyopia eyes.
+The objective of the present article is, for the first time, to further calculate the scleral softening "volume" efficacy (SVE) for the accommodative gain of presbyopic eyes.
 The SVE given by a double integral of T(z,t) over time (t) and depth (z), is governed by the key parameters of the threshold temperature for a given conversion depth, the tissue absorption coefficient, light intensity and dose (or irradiation time).
 We will demonstrate that SVE is proportional to the efficacy-range of depth (dZ) and time (dT), in which dZ is an increasing of laser irradiation time; in comparison, dT is a decreasing function of depth.
 Comprehensive formulas for SVE(3-D) are developed as the guidance of further clinical studies and the optimal protocol.